Where is my Sunday School Class?

 Preschool – Ages 3 -5 | Room 133

 Building B Upstairs

-Sunday childcare available for all services, 5 years (by Sept.
-1) & under, Building B
+Sunday childcare is available for all services for kids birth – 5 years old in Building B

 All children must be checked in and out by a parent/guardian before/during and after the service.

-• Labels with the child’s name, class, emergency contact information, and allergies will be generated.
-Families with multiple children can check them all in at once.
+Labels with the child’s name, class, emergency contact information, and allergies will be generated.

 As always, children are welcome in all of our worship services